-The way our brain works while we are dreaming is significantly different from the way it works while we are awake.
+The way our brains work while we are dreaming is significantly different from the way they work while we are awake.
 After waking there is a period we’re going from one state to the other.
 Trick is to stay in that in-between zone as long as needed so we can still access the dream but also write it down.

 What do you need to remember dreams

 a dream – Obviously, you need something to remember.
 If you sleep you have dreams.
-Maybe you think you don’t dream at all but they are there, it’s just you not remembering them. with a bit of work, that can be changed.
-Good healthy sleep is easier to deal with.
+Maybe you think you don’t dream at all but they are there, it’s just you are not remembering them.
+With a bit of work, that can be changed.
+Have in mind that a good, healthy sleep is easier to work with.

 a notebook – Also called the dream diary.
 It is dedicated for your dreams and your dreams only.
 This is not a place to write or draw anything else.
 Be sure to start each dream on a new clean page.
 You don’t want your eyes to jump on previous dream.
 Good idea is to have a bookmark left there before going to sleep.
 Keep dates but write them after you wrote the whole dream.
 Also, you’d probably want a notebook with firm covers.
 They are much more convenient to write in bed.

 a pencil – Something that writes easily, doesn’t spill ink around and write in different positions.
-Not all pencils are suitable for writing in bed.
-Keep both notebook and pencil close to bed, so you can get them “with half of your brain” and with your eyes still closed, right after waking up.
+Not all pens are suitable for writing in bed.
+Keep both the notebook and pen close to bed, so you can get them “with half of your brain” and with your eyes still closed, right after waking up.

-time after waking – Dreams are written down first thing after waking, while you’re not fully awake.
+time after waking – Dreams are written first thing after waking, while you’re not fully awake.
 No going to toilet, no even getting up.
 Not a single thought that is not connected to dream that is still floating around!
-Just get the pencil and start writing.
+(This sounds tough, but it really isn’t once you get some practice.)
+Just get the pen and start writing.
 Don’t worry, this is much easier then it sounds.

 Sure, waking natural is the best way, but if you have an alarm to wake you up, you’d have to set it up some ten of 15 minutes earlier.
 Don’t stop the alarm, press snooze so you’re safe not to think about time or falling back to sleep as you do your morning ritual.